NastaranMO/tic-tac-toe/README.md

 ### Play with yourself

-If you want to play with yourself, open the [url](https://tic-tac-toe-app.herokuapp.com/) in two different browsers.
+If you want to play with yourself, open this [URL](https://tic-tac-toe-app.herokuapp.com/) in two different browsers.

 ## Overview